-|Nutritional Guidelines (per serving)|
+|Nutrition Facts (per serving)|

-Vegetarian black-eyed pea soup recipe using black-eyed peas (or crowder peas), celery, carrots, macaroni noodles, and spiced with basil and thyme, as well as the usual soup ingredients, such as vegetable broth, garlic and onions.
+Vegetarian black-eyed pea soup recipe using black-eyed peas (or crowder peas), celery, carrots, macaroni noodles, and spiced with basil and thyme, as well as the usual soup ingredients, such as vegetable broth, garlic, and onions.

 Recipe by Bush's Beans.

-- 1 tbsp. vegetable oil
+1 tablespoon vegetable oil

-- 2 cups vegetable juice
+2 cups vegetable juice

-- 2 cups vegetable broth
+2 cups vegetable broth

-- 16 ounces tomatoes (1 can with juice)
+16 ounces canned tomatoes with juice

-- 1/4 tsp. basil
+1/4 teaspoon dried basil

-- 1/2 cup macaroni
+1/2 cup macaroni

 Heat the vegetable oil in a Dutch oven or heavy saucepan.

 Reduce the heat and add the vegetable juice, vegetable broth, tomatoes, basil, thyme, salt, pepper, and crowder peas (black-eyed peas).

 Serve in soup bowls topped with a sprinkle of Parmesan cheese, if desired.